At what age do you start seeing patients?

 How do you handle insurance?

-Do you take American Express, MasterCard and/or Visa?
+Do you accept American Express, MasterCard, and Visa?

 Yes, we accept all major credit cards.